Aspose/releases.aspose.com/content/en/email/net/release-notes/2023/aspose-email-for-net-23-12-release-notes.md

 msg.Save(Path.Combine(targetPath, "A Day in the Park.html"), htmlSaveOptions);
 ```

-By using the ResourceHtmlRendering event, you can set custom relative or absolute paths for resources.
-When customizing paths with the ResourceHtmlRendering event handler, and since UseRelativePathToResources is set to true, you should assign a relative path to the PathToResourceFile property to ensure correct referencing.
+By using the `ResourceHtmlRendering` event, you can set custom relative or absolute paths for resources.
+When customizing paths with the `ResourceHtmlRendering` event handler, and since `UseRelativePathToResources` is set to `true`, you should assign a relative path to the `PathToResourceFile` property to ensure correct referencing.